comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 - 7 threads: 3,05s average age

 After gaining these results, we changed the setup in a way that eliminates the slow connection.
-We did so by moving the current data service to the same machine as the aggregation-service.
+We did so by deploying the current data service to the same machine as the aggregation-service.
 Thus, the slow connection has now been eliminated and replaced with an internal, fast connection.
 With the new setup we conduct an additional test run, gaining the following result: